Walabot-Projects/Walabot-PeopleCounter/README.md

 ```
 ##### Attaching the Walabot to the Door Header

-In order of the application to work correctly the Y axis of the Walabot have to be perpendicular to the door header, with the positive side facing outside the room.
+In order of the application to work correctly the Y axis of the Walabot has to be perpendicular to the door header, with the positive side facing outside the room.
 [Take a look here](http://api.walabot.com/_features.html) to verify the coordinate system in your Walabot.

 ### Editing the Code